This is a full Manual and Documentation for the Unity Any Car AI. It will cover all features, uses and set up procedures.

 - Drag and Drop your car model as a children of the “ModelParent” object in the Hierarchy.

-- Drag and Drop references of wheels and body into the appropriate fields of the AnyCarAI component into the AIScript game object.
+- Drag and Drop references of wheels and body into the appropriate fields of the AnyCarAI component into the ControllerScript game object.

 - If your vehicle has more than 4 wheels add the number of the extra wheels you need into ExtraWheels > Size.

-- Drag and Drop the references for your extra wheels models and select whether you want the wheel to be front(steering wheel).
+- Drag and Drop the references for your extra wheels models and select whether you want the wheel to be front(steering wheels) or rear and whether you want them to be drive or trail wheels.

 - A consistent car body model is necessary to keep the wheels together and avoid bugs.
 In case you do not have that on your model PRESS the “CreateBodyCollider” Debug button and it will create a car body template.